HussainRasuli/Landing-Page/README.md

 # Landing-Page

-My second project is building a web page to display a company's products and brief information about the company.
+My second assignment of CodeWeekEnd building a web page to display a company's products and brief information about the company.